 01 of 09

 Are dragons real?
-Don't be in a rush to say, "No." Not if you haven't been to the Maritime Aquarium at Norwalk in the southwestern shoreline town of Norwalk, Connecticut, since the attraction added dragons to its line-up of creatures on display in February 2015.
+Don't be in a rush to say, "No." Not if you didn't visit the Maritime Aquarium at Norwalk in Connecticut while the attraction added dragons to its line-up of creatures on display in 2015.

 There are nine species of real dragons in the exhibit, "Dragons!
 Real or Myth?" and one is so rare, there is no other place in the U.S. where you can see it.